samuelhe52/Blog/src/content/posts/en/swift-api-client-part-1.md

 author: "konakona"
 ---

-Web services that utilize RESTful APIs are often the backbone of modern applications, and efficiently interacting with them in a native manner is crucial.
-That's where API client libraries come into play.
 In this post, we'll explore how to leverage Swift's powerful features, such as Generics, Codable, and Swift Concurrency, to create a clean, layered, and extensible API client library.

 In this first part of the series, we will focus on building the foundational layers of our API client:

 1. **HTTP Layer**: Generic HTTP transport (reusable for any API)
 2. **API Layer**: Business-specific logic (authentication, encoding/decoding)

-This separation of concerns gives us better testability, reusability, and maintainability.

 ## Architecture Overview